jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 This is a super awesome newsletter.
 ~~~

-### Complex
+### Third Party Address
-If the domain in {{!RFC5322}}.From of differs from the domain in the CFBL-Address header,
+If the domain in {{!RFC5322}}.From differs from the domain in the CFBL-Address header,
 the domain of the CFBL-Address header MUST be covered by an additional valid {{!DKIM=RFC6376}} signature.
 Both signatures MUST meet the requirements described in [](#received-email-dkim-signature).

-This double DKIM signature ensures that both the domain owner of the From: domain and the domain owner of the CFBL-Address: domain
+This double DKIM signature ensures that both, the domain owner of the {{!RFC5322}}.From domain and the domain owner of the CFBL-Address domain,
-agree to receive the complaint reports on the address from the CFBL-Address: header.
+agree to receive the complaint reports on the address from the CFBL-Address header.

 The following example meets this case: